I Tried Caroline Hirons' First Skincare Product & I Believe The Hype

 Advertisement

+As Dija explains: "It takes around eight to 12 weeks before you start to see the really good results from a retinoid".
+I've been using the serum, which is lightweight in texture, regularly for two weeks and while it's still early days, I’ve noticed quite a glow to my skin.
+I've got to put this down to the retinoid serum as it’s the only new product I’ve introduced into my skincare routine over the past few weeks.
+This dewy result is something I’ve seen others talk about online, too.

 I’ve also noticed quite a significant shift in my skin's dryness.
 On a recent few nights away from home, I was far too exhausted to do my usual skincare routine so opted to do just one cleanse with my trusty hydrating e.l.f.
 Holy Hydration!
-Daily Cleanser, £6, without following up with serum or moisturiser.
-Usually in this situation my skin would slowly begin to dry out but just the cleanser saw me through the night.
+Daily Cleanser, $11.81, without following up with serum or moisturiser.
+Usually, in this situation, my skin would slowly begin to dry out but just the cleanser saw me through the night.

 Retinoid isn’t the only showstopper ingredient in this product.
 It contains super moisturising glycerin, which is commonly found in cleansers, serums, moisturisers and masks thanks to its power to trap moisture in the skin.
 Squalane is also nestled within the ingredients.
 It's an emollient, which traps in moisture and works really well with active ingredients like retinoids.
 That's because it calms inflammation and supports the skin's barrier function.
 This is essential when using a retinoid in case you overdo it.